 Finally, we note that in our passive analysis of web client characteristics verifying the TCP checksum is key to some of our observations.
-In our dataset, we received at least one segment with
+In our dataset, we received at least one segment with a bad TCP checksum from 120 clients (or 0.4% of the clients in

-7Such non-aggressive behavior is explicitly allowed under the standard congestion control specification [13], but we found it surprising that a web server would be more conservative than necessary.
+8Such non-aggressive behavior is explicitly allowed under the standard congestion control specification [16], but we found it surprising that a web server would be more conservative than necessary.